The Madness of Materialism

 In addition, our desire for wealth is a reaction to the sense of lack and vulnerability generated by our sense of separation.
 This generates a desire to makes ourselves more whole, more significant and powerful.
 We try to ‘bolster' our fragile egos and make ourselves feel more complete by accumulating wealth and possessions.

 It doesn't work, of course - or at least, it only works for a very short time.
 The happiness of buying or owning a new item rarely lasts longer than a couple of days.
 The sense of ego-inflation generated by wealth or expensive possessions can be more enduring, but it's very fragile too.
 It depends on comparing yourself to other people who aren't as well off as you, and evaporates if you compare yourself to someone who is wealthier than you.
 And no matter how much we try to complete or bolster our ego, our inner discontent and incompleteness always re-emerges, generating new desires.
 No matter how much we get, it's never enough.
 As Buddhism teaches, desires are inexhaustible.
 The satisfaction of one desire just creates new desires, like a cell multiplying.

 The only real way of alleviating this psychological discord is not by trying to escape it, but by trying to heal it - which will have to be subject of another blog.

-Steve Taylor is a psychological lecturer and the author os several best-selling books on psychology and spirituality, including The Fall, Waking From Sleep and Out of the Darkness.
+Steve Taylor is a psychological lecturer and the author of several best-selling books on psychology and spirituality, including his latest book The Leap: The Psychology of Spiritual Awakening.
 Eckhart Tolle has described his work as 'an important contribution to the global shift in consciousness happening at the present time.'
 His website is www.stevenmtaylor.com

 Follow Steve on facebook